EvgeniyAzarov/NLP-UA-Locations-Extractions/README.md

 Url: [https://ua-locations-b257fnr7mq-uc.a.run.app](https://ua-locations-b257fnr7mq-uc.a.run.app)

 The model is wrapped with simple REST API and deployed to the Google Cloud Platform.
 The API scheme can be found at the main page.
-Below is an example request with Python snippet.
+Below is a sample request with python to the api's endpoint.

 ```Python
 import requests